 The workshop is suitable for beginners.
-After a brief introduction to the history of album prints and how they are created, you will be shown how to safely mix emulsions and coat da paper, then expose your negative to ultraviolet light to produce a fascinating one-of-a-kind print.
-You will be guided in design composition and shown how to create a visually appealing work of art step by step.
+After a brief introduction to the history of albumen prints, you will learn how to make the emulsions and coat the paper and then expose your negative to UV light to produce a fascinating one-of-a-kind print.
+You will be guided in the design composition and shown how to create a visually stunning piece of art step by step.

 - About negatives

 - How to adapt the process to surfaces other than paper